camilne9/election_analytics_blog/posts/narrative.md

 ## Nationally

-To test the effect of Hispanic Voters, I can plot the change in the Democratic margin from 2016 to 2020 against the perentage of the county population that is Hispanic.
+To test the effect of Hispanic Voters, I can plot the change in the Democratic margin from 2016 to 2020 against the percentage of the county population that is Hispanic.

 ![every county together](../figures/media_narrative_figures/national_hvm.png)

-From this plot
+From this plot we see that in general, counties with larger Hispanic populations tended to have bigger shifts toward Republicans.
+However, we find that **there is only a weak correlation between the percent of the county that is Hispanic and the change in vote margin**.
+In fact, the regression line has an R-squared value of .08.
+This means that nationally, the data **opposes the media narrative** by suggesting that the implication of the claim is not strongly supported.

-Since the presidential election is decided state by state, we can consider how the this trend decomposes on a state by state basis.
+The investigation, however, does not stop here.
+Since the presidential election is decided state by state, **we can consider how the this trend decomposes on a state by state basis**.
 I plot the same trend broken down for each state.

 ![state by state](../figures/media_narrative_figures/states_hvm.png)

-In this plot we see that many of the states have relationships very close to horizontal.
-These relationships suggest that, at least in these states, the media narrative does not describe the election well.
+In this plot we see that many of the states have *relationships very close to horizontal*. **These relationships suggest that, at least in these states, the media narrative does not describe the election well** because the proportion of Hispanic voters has no impact on the change in vote margin.
 However, some of these states do show a notable slope.
 I will now consider some states more closely.

 ## Populous States

-Since we are looking for evidence for or against the media narrative that Hispanic voters are pivotal, it is important to pay particularly close attention to states with large Hispanic populations (by percentage) because Hispanic voters will be more prone to indeed swing the result of the election.
-These are the states with the largest
+Since we are looking for evidence for or against the media narrative that Hispanic voters are pivotal, **it is important to pay particularly close attention to states with large Hispanic populations** (by percentage) because Hispanic voters will be more prone to indeed swing the result of the election.
+These are the states with the largest Hispanic populations:

 ![table of states with largest Hispanic population](../figures/media_narrative_figures/hispanic_population.png)